 This summary of the Nokia People & Planet Report 2013 covers our approach to sustainability and our focus areas, and reports our progress against the targets we had set for ourselves.
 Further details can be found in the full report.

 Specific information related to the infrastructure business is available in the Nokia Networks sustainability report.

 Nokia also incorporates corporate responsibility and sustainability reporting into our official annual report that is filed with the Securities and Exchange Commission in the United States.
 Known as Form 20-F, this report undergoes a stringent verification and auditing process.

 To help ensure compatibility with other organizations, Nokia uses the Global Reporting Initiative (GRI) guidelines.
 Our selected key sustainability indicators have been assured by an independent third party, PricewaterhouseCoopers Oy (Nokia’s statutory auditor).

 United Nations Global Compact

-In our People & Planet report 2013 and annual report Form 20-F for 2013 we have sought to review progress on our activities and programs that support the ten principles of the Global Compact in the area of human rights, labor standards, the environment, and working against corruption.
+We have published online corporate responsibility reports since 2003.
+In our reporting, we are committed to expanding our transparency and our coverage and to reviewing progress in our activities and programs that support the ten principles of the Global Compact in the area of human rights, labor standards, the environment, and working against corruption.